LAAC-LSCP/ChildProject/docs/source/format.rst

    :header: annotations

 .. _format-input-annotations:

-The index is maintained through the package functions only;
-it should never be updated by hand.

 Below is shown an example of an index file
 (some uninformative columns were hidden for clarity).